-If you want to ignite a spark that drives sales and builds customer loyalty and lifetime value, it pays to upgrade your thinking—and your technology—around the in-store engagement.
+If you want to ignite a spark that drives sales and builds customer loyalty and lifetime value, it pays to upgrade your thinking—and your technology—around in-store and employee engagement.

 The right tech in your stores can bring associates and customers together like never before.
 And customers who use in-store tech are likelier to buy because they’ve taken the journey far enough to customize the experience and zero in on the best products for them.